James M. Clarke

 1. Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments

-James M. Clarke , Maryam Mehrnezhad , and Ehsan Toreini
+James M. Clarke, Maryam Mehrnezhad, and Ehsan Toreini

 ACM Trans.
 Access.
-Comput., Jan 2024
+Comput., Mar 2024